cj-mills/christianjmills/_posts/2020-11-13-Barracuda-PoseNet-Tutorial-5.md

 #### Create `InitializeLine()` Method

 We'll create a new method to set up each of the lines in the pose skeleton.
 The method will create an empty `GameObject` for a line and add a `LineRenderer` component to it.
-We won't set the start and end positions for the line as all none key points would have updated yet.
+We won't set the start and end positions as none of the key points would have updated yet.

 ![initializeLine_method](\images\barracuda-posenet-tutorial\initializeLine_method.png)